xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2025] I am organizing the Exeter Computer Vision Workshop for Students.

-[04/2025] Our paper "BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling" has been accepted by IJCAI2025.
+[04/2025] Our paper "**BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling**" has been accepted by **IJCAI2025**.
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!

 [04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.

 [02/2025] I was awarded a Research Grant from [the Royal Society](https://royalsociety.org/) as the **<span style="color: red;">PI</span>**.

-[02/2025] I gave a talk at the Personal Robotics Laboratory, Imperial College London.
+[02/2025] I gave a talk at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), Imperial College London.

-[02/2025] I gave a talk at the Intelligent Systems and Network Group, Imperial College London.
+[02/2025] I gave a talk at the [Intelligent Systems and Network Group](https://www.imperial.ac.uk/electrical-engineering/research/intelligent-systems-and-networks/), Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!
 Ning will be co-supervised by Prof. Xujiong Ye.